 • Plant Layout Optimization: The layout should be optimized to enhance workflow efficiency, safety, and minimize material handling.
 Separate areas for raw material storage, production, quality control, and finished goods storage must be designated.
 Space for future expansion should be incorporated to accommodate business growth.

-• Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of organic fertilizer.
+• Safety and Environmental Compliance: Safety protocols must be implemented throughout the production process of organic fertilizer.
 Advanced monitoring systems should be installed to detect leaks or deviations in the process.
 Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.

 • Quality Assurance Systems: A comprehensive quality control system should be established throughout production.
 Analytical instruments must be used to monitor product concentration, purity, and stability.
 Documentation for traceability and regulatory compliance must be maintained.